 |---|---|---|

-| Brown leaf tips/edges | Tap water chemicals; low humidity | Switch to distilled water; increase humidity |
+| Brown leaf tips/edges | Tap-water chemicals; low humidity; over-fertilizing | Switch to distilled water; raise humidity; feed at half strength |

 | Curling leaves | Underwatering; low humidity; temperature stress | Water thoroughly; boost humidity; check location |